 A Book and a Project

-His thirty-year military career ending, Army Civil Affairs colonel Christopher Holshek takes off on his Harley-Davidson for an 8,000 mile adventure across the United States.
-Inspired by Steinbeck’s Travels with Charley, he goes to find out what it means to be an American in today’s world.
+His 30-year military career ending, Army Civil Affairs colonel Christopher Holshek takes off on his Harley-Davidson for an 8,000 mile adventure across the United States.
+Inspired by Steinbeck’s Travels with Charley, he goes in search what it means to be an American in today’s world.

 As he explores the country he served, Holshek finds himself on a mental and spiritual rediscovery.
 He realizes that the future of our nation—and with it, our world—depends on each one of us, in every generation, taking our own journey to find out who we are, what we’re about, and what we’re willing to do to face the challenges of our times.